 Gaming circles and clubs

-All gaming circles have closed down, except a single one in Paris, and a new form of company called gaming clubs has recently been created under French law.
+All gaming circles have closed down, except a single one in Paris, and a new form of company called a gaming club was created under French law in 2017.
 Gaming clubs must obtain a specific licence from public authorities and they are allowed to offer even fewer games than casinos, but they are not subject to the specific geographical restrictions applicable to casinos.

 Greyhound racing and cockfight betting

-Greyhound betting is also allowed, but greyhound races are not very popular in France and the audience interested in gambling on such events is quite confidential.
+Greyhound betting is also allowed, but greyhound races are not very popular in France, and the audience interested in gambling on such events is quite small.
 The audience interested in betting on cockfights is even more limited, but the practice remains tolerated as part of a cultural exception specific to very few localities.

 v Remote gambling

 Any operator, whether foreign or France-based, that intends to market online gambling services targeting French users needs to apply for a gambling licence with ANJ.

 To assess whether an operator targets French users, several criteria will be taken into account, and the authorities will, in particular, verify whether the website is registered with a .fr domain name or drafted in the French language and whether the offered services are blocked for French users or presented in a manner that appears to specifically target French users.
 For instance, French courts have considered that a foreign-based online gambling website registered with a .fr domain name, containing the mention 'First Poker Website in France' and indicating a French contact phone number, should be governed by French law.